arrow arrow arrow

 picture

-bullet Notes:
+bullet

 Price Russell lived on the modern day Pirate's Wharf Park property in Wicomico Co., MD.
-In 1763, he signed the "PETITION FOR AN ACT TO PROMOTE THE ADVANTAGES OF THE TOWN OF SALISBURY, SOMERSET COUNTY, 1763" imlying he was probably age 21 by that time.
+In 1763, he signed the "PETITION FOR AN ACT TO PROMOTE THE ADVANTAGES OF THE TOWN OF SALISBURY, SOMERSET COUNTY, 1763" implying he was probably age 21 by that time.

 By the time the Declaration of Independence is composed in 1776, the McMurray plantation had been in full operation for 75+ years and it was getting ready to transition into its fourth generation of the family to call it home.
 In November 1778, there is a notable deed recorded in Somerset County that covers two transactions where the daughters of James McMurray (grandson) and their respective husbands partitioned the original 400 acre McMurray plantation to divide it equally between them.
 The first partition was for to Price and Anne (McMurray) Russell for 100 acres of "Whittys Invention" and 100 acres of "Whittys Later Invention," tracts that are contiguous and the partition roughly equally straddled the boundary line of the two.
 The second partition went to Arthur and Rebecca (McMurray) Denwood for the balance of the 200 acres of the 300-acre "Whittys Invention" tract.